Improving accessibility and supporting vulnerable members

 Our Branch Promise

-We’ve pledged that every town and city that has a branch today will still have one until at least 2024.
+We’ve pledged that every town and city that has a Nationwide branch today will still have one until at least 2026.
 Find out more about our Branch Promise.

 How we check we’re meeting members’ needs

 Monitoring and evaluating our performance helps us to measure and improve how we’re meeting members’ needs.
 Each month, we assess thousands of sales and servicing interactions our members have had through our contact centres, branch network and digital channels.

 Assessments include speaking with our members as well as listening to calls and reviewing files.
 We consider if the products and services are appropriate to the needs and circumstances of the member.
 We now include questions that increase insight on those cases where the someone may be vulnerable.

 Our insight shows that, in front line interactions, members with vulnerability-related needs are receiving fair outcomes at a similar level to those without.